Trump's first 100 days: a president's very public education | The Japan Times

 For Trump, the health care battle was a rude introduction to the complicated internal politics in the Republican-run House, which includes hardliners in the Freedom Caucus and moderates in the Tuesday Group.

 Trump’s team tried to pick up the pieces but hasn’t gotten there yet.
 A renewed burst of momentum this past week, buoyed by hopes the House would vote before Saturday, Trump’s 100th day, petered out.
-House Speaker Paul Ryan, R-Wis., said he would not be rushed by the president’s deadline.
+House Speaker Paul Ryan said he would not be rushed by the president’s deadline.

 The contrast between the scuttled first attempt on health care and the relative smooth sailing of Gorsuch was a learning experience.
 The takeaway: working behind the scenes with outside groups, which lined up solidly behind Gorsuch, and lawmakers can pay dividends.

 None of Trump’s top advisers had deep experience in legislating.
-Now they’ve begun to compensate with outreach.
+Now they have begun to compensate with outreach.

 In the AP interview, Trump said there was “a pretty vast area” between the approach by the most conservative members of his party and those who are more moderate.